JAFSCodeSchool/html-tailwind-website-after-dark-mode/README.md

-# basic-html-tailwind-starter
+# html-tailwind-website-after-dark-mode
-This code has tailwind setup in it.
-Also purging and minification of CSS is also incorporated.
+This project is related to the youtube video https://youtu.be/PP6ZtS8SbUQ This the version of code in which i have enabled dark mode and the toggle buttons.

 ### Run the following command to install the required packages
 > npm i -D